 What it’s about

-You’ll learn how to recognise the signs of domestic violence, respond appropriately and refer to support services.
-This workshop covers the scope, patterns and impacts of violence; what to consider for diverse groups, communication, interventions, safety, referral pathways and more.
+You will learn how to recognise the signs of domestic violence, respond appropriately, and refer to support services.
+This workshop covers the scope, patterns, and impacts of violence; what to consider for diverse groups, communication, interventions, safety, referral pathways, and more.

 Who it's for